0100101001010000/BlockchainDB/Example/README.md

-# Setting up your own network in UNIX
+# Setting up your own BlockchainDB in UNIX

 This area will help you setup and run your own blockchain and connect 4 nodes up together.